ThiagorBraz/brazs-tours-tips-api/README.md

 # Braz's Tours Tips API

-A REST API for travel tips developed as part of the 2nd Semester Web Design module at Atlantic Technological University (ATU), Sligo, Ireland.
+A RESTful Web API for travel tips developed as part of the 2nd Semester Web Design module at Atlantic Technological University (ATU), Sligo, Ireland.

 ## About the Project